 Wise Traditions is a bit of a watchdog in that regard.

-The letters in Wise Traditions are also very interesting, providing one anecdotal story after another about how traditional diet has helped a person or family come back from the brink of ill health.
+The letters in Wise Traditions are also very interesting, providing one anecdotal story after another about how a traditional diet has helped a person or family come back from the brink of ill health.

 Anecdotes or the scientific method?
 Which do you value more and why?